NikolayNIK/material_table_view/README.md

 above all else.

 ![Material widget demo](./README-demo.gif)
-This demo uses a [Shimmer](https://pub.dev/packages/shimmer) package for shimmer effects that can be seen.
+This demo uses the shimmer included in the package.
 The source code for this demo is included in the package example and is available [here](https://github.com/NikolayNIK/material_table_view_demo).